pjamiolkowski/Tetris/README.md

 # Tetris
 Tetris - one of the most known computer game
-This is a project of Tetris.
+This is a complete project of Tetris.
+It was made in Java